 An L/S strategy should help provide downside protection during a bear market or correction.
 Yet, everything comes with a price.
 L/S funds have struggled during elongated bull markets since they try to play both sides of price movements.
-One of the largest risks in this strategy is having your short position over-preforming while having a long position under-perform.
-This is precisely what happened over the last ten years.
+One of the largest risks in this strategy is having your short position over-performing while having a long position under-perform.
+This is precisely what happened over the last 10 years.
 Funds try to battle this using leverage, or borrowed money.
 By doubling down on their biggest winners, they attempt to make up for the short-term losses.

 Another downside to this type of fund is the cost.
 Since these funds are very actively managed, they tend to have higher expense ratios.
 Paying for some of the biggest names in finance isn’t cheap and the cost is passed on to the investors.
-Long/short equity funds averaged a 1.9% expense ratio, compared to a .57% expense ratio across all mutual funds according to Blackrock.
+Long/short equity funds averaged a 1.9% expense ratio, compared to a .57% expense ratio across all mutual funds, according to Blackrock.

 Is a long-short fund worth it?

 With investments, we always talk about “bang for your buck.”
 So, is the risk of L/S worth the reward?
 This turns out to be a complicated question with few reliable answers.
 When trying to compare L/S solutions that are publicly traded, it turns out there is no good set of definitions, or at least none that are strictly adhered to by their fund managers.
-When looking inside of L/S funds, there are many that have nearly no short positions, leaving investors to ponder where is the downside protection?
+When looking inside of L/S funds, there are many that have nearly no short positions, leaving investors to ponder where the downside protection is.